UK Calculator Editorial Team

 Edge cases and assumptions

 The Teachers Pension Scheme (TPS) is the defined benefit occupational pension for teachers and some other education staff in England and Wales.
-It is administered by Capita on behalf of the Department for Education and is one of the most generous public sector pensions available, with an employer contribution of 23.68% — more than double the typical private sector employer contribution.
+It is administered by Capita on behalf of the Department for Education and is one of the most generous public sector pensions available, with an employer contribution of 28.68% for 2026/27 — far more than the typical private sector employer contribution.

 The TPS has three distinct sections depending on when you joined and when you accrued service.
 Understanding which section(s) apply to you is essential for accurate retirement planning.